Lebed-kun/prompt-ql/README.md

  - PromptQL.Instance methods:
 	- Basic API:
-		- `func (self *Interpreter) Execute(program string) *TInterpreterResult` - executes query as a part of **current** session.
+		- `func (self *Interpreter) Instance.Execute(program string) *TInterpreterResult` - executes query as a part of **current** session.
 I.e. if session is closed, then state of interpreter is completely reset after execution.
 Otherwise only interpreter cursor is reset.
+		If code contains restricted commands, then code execution returns an error inside `*TInterpreterResult.Error`

 		The method receives parameters:
 		```